umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/iis-v9.md

 The guide will assume you already have IIS configured and know your way around it, as well as having a local website you wish to host.

-# Setting up prerequisites
+## Setting up prerequisites

-First you need to ensure you have "Development time IIS support installed".
-To check this go to the Visual Studio installer, click modify and check on the right side under "ASP.NET and web development":
+First, you need to ensure you have "Development time IIS support installed".
+To check this, go to the Visual Studio installer, click modify and check on the right side under "ASP.NET and web development":

 ![Checking the IIS module exists](images/iis-module.png)